vitorm04/docs.pt-br/includes/internalonly-netframework-member-md.md

-Esse membro oferece suporte à infraestrutura .NET Framework e não se destina à utilização diretamente no seu código.
+<span data-ttu-id="88e9c-101">Esse membro oferece suporte à infraestrutura .NET Framework e não se destina à utilização diretamente no seu código.</span><span class="sxs-lookup"><span data-stu-id="88e9c-101">This member supports the .NET Framework infrastructure and is not intended to be used directly from your code.</span></span>